ohmrun/.github/profile/README.md

 ### Advanced Programming Space.

-Beyond Futures and Streams lie `stx.Fletcher`, `stx.Coroutines` and `stx.Proxy`, capable of sophisticated interpolation and ordering schemes over bi-directional streaming data, and a complete set of primitives to describe any operation existing between functions, the ordering of their effects, and the scheduling of those effects.
+Beyond Futures and Streams lie `stx.Fletcher`, `stx.Coroutines` and `stx.Proxy`, capable of sophisticated interpolation,ordering schemes and partial applications over bi-directional streaming data, and a complete set of primitives to describe any operation existing in the space between functions, and the customisable scheduling of their closures and effects.

 ```haxe
   //Describes a composable arrowlet/function that can return work for a scheduler to perform.
   typedef FletcherDef<P,R> = P -> (Void -> R) -> Work
 ```

+Ambiguous remote response datatypes and combinators are also to be found, although they're a little less mature.

 ### Highly Speciated Errors